 Gougere – the irresistible French cheese puffs.
 They are great with a glass of wine.
 I make mine with lots of Parmesan cheese and finely chopped chives.
 If the French name is too difficult, call them what I do – Golden Parmesan Puffs.
 Easy to make, but impressive.

 Do you remember the first time you bravely attempted a new technique, a new recipe?
 I still remember making gougere (goo-zhare) for the first time.
 It was strange how the pastry dough came together, but it worked beautifully.
-Once you make these Golden Parmesan Puffs you’ll have another recipe in your collection for entertaining family and friends, or just for enjoying yourself after a long day.
+Once you make these Golden Parmesan Puffs you’ll have another recipe in your collection for entertaining family and friends, or just for enjoying yourself.

 Making Choux Pastry or Pate a Choux